kat3drx/Omeka/README.md

 #Omeka_a11y readme

-This is an accessible fork of the Omeka 2.x code base and core themes.
+This is an accessible fork of the Omeka 2.x stable branch and core themes.
 Omeka is &copy; the Roy Rosenzweig Center for History and New Media.
 This fork makes enhancements to their existing code, available in the main Omeka repository.